 Now I’m off to New York city.
 Also this year I’m heading to St, John’s and Fogo Island in Newfoundland Canada.
 I wanna start exploring my own beautiful country.
 Later this year I’m heading to Naples, Italy for pizza and limoncello, Pompeii for some history and Valletta, Malta for some Game of Thrones and flying my drone.

 With that, they started calling my flight number to the gate.
-I thanked the girl for her interest in my travel blog and said bye.
-Leaving her with the links to my social media…
+I thanked the girl for her interest in my travel blog,said bye and left her with the links to my social media accounts.

 Rudderless Travel’s Social Media Network:

 Short Trips, Mini Breaks, Weekend Getaways & Stopovers

 Using the latest travel apps, technology, and gear, I take a city; see the sights, taste the food, smell the roses, hear the stories and feel the love.
 All in 48 hours.
 Then, using videography & editing, photography and writing I retell and share those stories with my readers and viewers.

 Read more about me here: Being Rudderless With Christopher Rudder